DizzyMeee/GUI-Java-OnlineShopping/README.md

 * SQL

 ## How To Use
 First, you need data that we have been provided in our GitHub and connect it through your java text editor, we use a Microsoft SQL server for accessing data.
-If you using another application you can edit the ConnectSQL.java section for connecting the data
+If you using another application you can edit the ConnectionSQL.java section for connecting the data
 After that, you can run the file and the first thing you see is a frame login that which can bring you to an online shopping frame for customer or manage product for admin or you can register a new account for customer